 At a meeting on Monday 28 December, Glasgow Corporation's Parks Committee considered Queen's Park's application for an extension to Hampden Park.
 The Committee was agreeable to a lease of the land requested for a period of 12 to 20 years, with the option of a break on either side.

 As was the tradition at New Year, Queen's Park welcomed Corinthians to Hampden Park on Friday 1 January 1897.
 The match attracted a crowd of around 14,000.
 Queen's made a fine start, winning numerous corner kicks.
 Willie Stewart was posing problems for the Londoners' defence and won a penalty kick when brought down by Oakley.
+The visitors claimed that the defender played the ball.
 Bob McColl took the kick and gave the Spiders the lead.
 The game became more even towards the interval and Corinthians went close to equalising.
 The visitors forced the pace after the break and drew level in 65 minutes from a long Charles Wreford Brown shot.
 Corinthians continued to have more of the play but a fine run by Willie Stewart gave Bob McColl the opportunity to restore the Spiders' lead and he made no mistake.
 A minute later, Bob Hamilton added a third.
 Queen's Park then began to dominate and Harrison in the Corinthians' goal had to be at his very best.
 Corinthians did not give up and, just on the call of time, Gilbert Smith scored the best goal of the game to make the final score 3-2 for Queen's Park.
 After the match the two sides had dinner in the Grand Hotel in Sauchiehall Street.

 The Queen's Park team against Corinthians was given as - "Robertson"; J L Ritchie and J Gillespie; J H Irons, A J Christie and D Stewart; W S Stewart, R C Hamilton, R S McColl, R A Lambie and "Williams".
 Goalkeeper K L Anderson had decided that he wanted to be known as "Robertson", possibly because there was another goalkeeper called Anderson at the club.
 "Williams" was international winger W L Lambie.
 Everyone knew exactly who he was.
 The use of a pseudonym is puzzling.